haberdashPI/hearing_loss/PITCHME.md

 Day 1
 - Intro to Hearing Loss
 - Hearing Prosthetics |
-- Known challenges |
-- Small Group Discussions: Brainstorm Solutions |
-- More known challenges |
+- With time: Human Hearing |

 +++

 ## Outline

 Day 2
-- More known challenges
+- Review Day 1
-- Some possible future solutions |
+- Human Hearing |
-- Small Group Discussions: Brainstorm Solutions |
+- Class Discussion |
-- More future solutions |
+- With time: Future of Prosthetics |

+---

+# Intro to Hearing Loss

 ---

 ## The sound of hearing loss